a-urq/ecape-parcel-py/README.md

 `from ecape_parcel.calc import calc_ecape_parcel, density_temperature`

+The package can also be installed through Anaconda with these commands.

+`conda config --add channels conda-forge` <br>
+`conda config --set channel_priority strict` <br>
+`conda install ecape-parcel`

+or

+`mamba install ecape-parcel`

 # How To Use
 This package has been written with the intention of using the same input data format as MetPy.
 This example script was used as a test during development, utilizing <a href="https://github.com/kylejgillett/sounderpy">Kyle Gillett's SounderPy</a> to get test data.